Dave Smith (pitcher, born 1955)

-David Stanley Smith (January 21, 1955 – December 17, 2008) was a Major League Baseball relief pitcher, primarily for the Houston Astros, for whom he pitched from 1980 to 1990.
+David Stanley Smith (January 21, 1955 – December 17, 2008) was an American Major League Baseball relief pitcher, primarily for the Houston Astros, for whom he pitched from 1980 to 1990.
 He also pitched for the Chicago Cubs.

 Early life

 Smith was born in Richmond, California, and attended San Diego State University.
 He was drafted in the eighth round (169th overall) of the 1976 Major League Baseball Draft.
 He was signed by scout Bob Cluck.